fr0gs/phaser-typescript-portfolio/README.md

 ## Building

-`grunt dev` for single build or `grunt watch` to compile as you make changes.
+`grunt dev --force` for single build or `grunt watch` to compile as you make changes.

 ## Running